Sam-Kess/KeyLess-entry/README.md

 - Bearings https://a.co/d/dRyna11
 - Motors https://a.co/d/atU4r7z

-I'm planning to use touch based door knob tapping as an unlock trigger and BLE for authentication.
+I'm planning to use (touch based) door knob tap as an unlock trigger and BLE for authentication to finally unlock my apartment door.